Command line data comparison - how does it work?

 The newly released version 1.3.5 of SelectCompare allows comparing data using a command line client (CLI).
 This makes it easy to run frequent comparisons without launching the UI.
 How does it work?

 View SelectCompare repository

-Then you open command line window - Click the Start menu button in Windows and type cmd or Command prompt.
+Then you open the command line window - Click the Start menu button in Windows and type cmd or Command prompt.
 A new window will appear.

 Type sccmd.
 The CLI will display its welcome screen.

 This screen allows you to configure and execute data comparisons.
-The most important commands are list and compare.
+The most important commands are to list and compare.

 Type sccmd list.

 The help screen displays the options you have for the list command.

 The command line will display the list of projects defined in SelectCompare - you can verify it's the same list as in the graphical interface.